-The Gateway Review hosts two contests annually: our (new) fall Fabulist and Fantastic Flash Fiction Contest and our Summer Writing Contest.
+The Gateway Review hosts one contests annually: our Fabulist and Fantastic Flash Fiction Contest.
 See below for details on both:

 Fabulist and Fantastic Flash Fiction Contest